JohnyGall/comp20TemplatingDemo/README.md

 # Comp 20 Templating Demo
-A quick demo of jade templating for Comp 20 at Tufts.
-This is a mock superhero card game, where users can view cards for heroes. try visiting localhost:5000/?=Batman
+A quick demo of Pug (formally Jade) templating for Comp 20 at Tufts.
+This is a mock superhero card game, where users can view cards for heroes.

-Review inline comments inside of
+try visiting localhost:5000/?=Batman

 ## Running the Demo
+Clone this repo
 Create a mongo database called "heroes"
 Run this command in your terminal